Thutmose III: Names

 Thutmose's two main names transliterate as mn-ḫpr-rꜥ ḏḥwtj-ms. The first name is usually transcribed as Menkheperre and means "the Established One of the Manifestation of Ra".
-The second name is transliterated as Thutmose or Tuthmosis and means "Born of Thoth" or "Thoth is born."
+The second name is transliterated as Thutmose or Tuthmosis and means "Born of Thoth" or "Thoth is born".
 Manetho in his Aegyptiaca (History of Egypt) written in Greek and paraphrased by Eusebius called him Miphrês (Μίφρης) and Misphragmuthôsis (Μισφραγμούθωσις).

 Family

-Thutmose III was the son of Thutmose II by a secondary wife, Iset (or Aset).
+Thutmose III was the son of Thutmose II by his secondary wife, Iset.
 His father's Great Royal Wife was Hatshepsut.
 Her daughter, Neferure, was Thutmose's half-sister.

-When Thutmose II died, Thutmose III was too young to rule.
+When his father died, Thutmose III was too young to rule; estimates of his age vary between two and 13 years.
 Hatshepsut became his regent and ultimately declared herself pharaoh, while never denying kingship to Thutmose III.
 As a result, Thutmose III was relegated to junior coregent (Horus), while Hatshepsut became senior coregent (Osiris).
 During his childhood, Hatshepsut ruled Egypt in practice and name, achieving prosperity and success.
-While Thutmose is depicted as the first on surviving monuments, both were assigned the usual royal names and insignia.
+While Thutmose III is depicted as the first on surviving monuments, both were assigned the usual royal names and insignia.

-When Thutmose III reached a suitable age and demonstrated his capacity, Hatshepsut appointed him to head her armies, and at her death in 1458, he was ready to rule.
+When Thutmose III reached a suitable age and demonstrated his capacity, Hatshepsut appointed him to head her armies, and upon her death around 1458 BC, he was ready to rule.

-Some Egyptologists speculate that Thutmose married his half-sister, Neferure, but there is no conclusive evidence.
+Some Egyptologists speculate that Thutmose III married his half-sister, Neferure, but there is no conclusive evidence.
 Neferure may have been the mother of Thutmose's firstborn son, Amenemhat, or alternatively his mother might have been the Great Royal Wife Satiah.
 Amenemhat predeceased his father.

-Surviving records attest to several other wives of Thutmose.
-He is known to have at least three foreign wives, Menhet, Menwi and Merti, who were buried together.
+Surviving records attest to several other wives of Thutmose III.
+He is known to have at least three foreign wives, Menhet, Menwi, and Merti, who were buried together.
 At least one other wife, Nebtu, is known from a pillar in Thutmose's tomb.
-Following the death of Satiah, a woman named Merytre-Hatshepsut became the Great Royal Wife.
-She was the mother of several of his children, including the future king Amenhotep II and another son, Menkheperre, and at least four daughters: Nebetiunet, Meritamen C and D and Iset.
+Following the death of Satiah, Merytre-Hatshepsut became the Great Royal Wife.